1g4-mirror/pv/docs/pv.1.md

 will automatically stop at that size as if "**\--stop-at-size**" had been given.

-(Linux only): Watching file descriptor 3 opened by another process 1234:
+(Linux and macOS only): Watching file descriptor 3 opened by another process 1234:

     pv -d 1234:3

-(Linux only): Watching all file descriptors used by process 1234:
+(Linux and macOS only): Watching all file descriptors used by process
+1234:

     pv -d 1234